 The Eustace Diamonds 150th Anniversary Dinner

-Whether you would like to tramp around the Trollope Trail in Ireland, or attend a glittering reception at Covent Garden Opera House, membership of the Trollope Society opens up the world of Anthony Trollope, and everyone is welcome to join us.
+Whether you would like to tramp around the Trollope Trail in Ireland, or attend a prestigious gala dinner, membership of the Trollope Society opens up the world of Anthony Trollope, and everyone is welcome to join us.